ChrisTague1/zombie-game/BLOG.md

 ## Blog
 `6/9/2022`
 The printing of the board needs to be handled better.
 Currently, the board doesn't refresh, which has been causing some issues.
+I should prevent the spawner from putting zombies with a radius of the player.
+Zombies should also not be able to stack on top of eachother.

 `6/8/2022`
 Got zombies to follow the player using dikstras algorithm.
 I wasn't super careful porting it over from an old project I had which caused some problems.
 Previously, I gave each cell a 'to' addribute, which told it where the most efficient place to go to next was.
 This would help with preformance, so I may add it back, but for now I am keeping it gone.
 I also want to use A* instead, with a pretty heavy emphasis on getting closer to the player each time rather than taking the most efficient route.
 This will make them feel more like zombies.